Morikawa Delivers Great Shot in Quiet Moment to Win PGA

 Morikawa, in only his 28th start as a pro and his second major, played bogey-free.
 His only mistake was at the end, when it was time to hoist the Wanamaker Trophy, the heaviest of the four major trophies.
 The lid came offand tumbled to the grass as Morikawa's eyes bulged.

-If that was his only mistake, consider it a good day.
-A major day.
+If that was his only mistake, consider it a successful day.
+A major success.